Prayer Spaces in Schools

-In November, I was excited to be asked to join a new venture in Bracknell: Prayer Spaces in Schools.
-In an endeavour set up under the banner of 24/7 Prayer, Prayer Spaces is a movement of Christians who want to reach into the lives of children in their local schools to help them discover prayer.
+In November, I was excited to be asked to join a venture in Bracknell: Prayer Spaces in Schools.
+In an endeavour set up under the banner of 24/7 Prayer, Prayer Spaces is a movement of Christians who want to serve children in their local schools to help them discover prayer.
 They do this by presenting groups of children with a range of different experiences to try out.
 Their website uses this definition: ‘Prayer spaces give children and young people a way to explore personal reflection and prayer for themselves using a selection of engaging and creative activities’.

-Our team- five people at the time of writing- have been able to turn the school hall or large teaching space into a room which doesn’t feel like a classroom.
+Our team have been able to turn school halls and large teaching spaces into rooms which doesn’t feel like a classroom.
 We have set up activities around the room for children (and adults) to engage with.
 Classes of Key Stage 2 children (ages 7-11) have been brought by their teachers into the room for around 40 minutes at a time.
 The multi-sensory activities provide opportunities for the children to become aware of God and the possibility of communicating with Him, as well as encouraging them to think about their situations and emotions.

 We have offered children the chance to say ‘Sorry’, ‘Please’ and ‘Thank you’ to God.
 We have encouraged them to put the ‘Big Questions’ that are troubling them into words, as well as pondering themes such as forgiveness, peace, worries, loss, community and situations in the wider world.

-It is quite hard work!
 We set up the space the evening before, and then run the sessions across the day before dismantling it all again.
 Despite the amount of work on the day and in preparation, it has been thoroughly worthwhile.
-We have set an expectation of quietness and slowness within the Prayer Spaces before the children enter and have been overwhelmed by their responses.
+We have set an expectation of quietness and slowness within the Prayer Spaces before the children enter, and have been overwhelmed by their responses.
 How they have conducted themselves and involved themselves in the activities has been incredible.

 The feedback we have received has been amazing and affirmative.
-Here are some of the comments from the school we visited a few weeks ago:
+Here are some of the comments from a school we visited:

 Children’s quotes: